Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • RNAGs – Reasons for Not Achieving Good Status in respect of the WFD (see later).

-• Sewage or Sewerage? - Sewerage is an infrastructure that transports sewage, like storm water, meltwater, rainwater, by using sewers.
+• Sewage or Sewerage? - Sewerage is the infrastructure of sewers that transports the material sewage.

 • Sewage – contaminated toilet water containing human waste.